 The oldest evidence so far found of seeds in Mexico dates back to the cave of Coxcatlán, in the region of Tehuacán, Puebla, where chili remains were discovered between 6900 and 5000 BC.

 The characteristics of green chile

 The green chile belongs to the genus Capsicum (from the Greek Kapsakes) which means capsule.
-In Mexico, 64 types of the chile are reported to be consumed in different ways.
+In Mexico, 64 types of chile are reported to be consumed in different ways.

-The industry also elaborates it in frozen, dehydrated, pickled, and canned products; as well as in pastes and in diverse sauces.
+The industry also elaborates it in frozen, dehydrated, pickled, and canned products; as well as in pastes and diverse sauces.
 It is also used as raw material to obtain colorants and for medicinal use, among others.

 To grow and bear fruit, it needs a temperature of between 20 and 30° C, which can vary from 16 to 32°C. This product can develop well at sea level and up to an altitude of 2,500 meters above sea level; and the most suitable soils are light textured, which retain moisture.

 Chili peppers are classified according to their level of spiciness in hot, sweet, or bell pepper and by the degree of maturity of their fruit, are grouped into green and dry.
 The latter includes chiles that are left to ripen and dry, dehydrated and smoked; an example of this is the chipotle chile, among others.
 Mexico has a great variety of chili peppers, thanks to the different climatic and geographical conditions.